-5.0 To the best of our knowledge, the governance arrangements, as defined above, have been operating during the year and up to the date of the approval of the Annual Accounts, providing an effective framework for identifying governance issues and taking mitigating action.
+6.0 To the best of our knowledge, the governance arrangements, as defined above, have been operating during the year and up to the date of the approval of the Annual Accounts, providing an effective framework for identifying governance issues and taking mitigating action.
 Over the coming year the Authority will continue the operation of its governance framework and take steps to carry out the actions for managing any governance issues identified above or that materialise in the year.

-Signed.....
-JAMES ROBERTS CHAIR OF THE AUDIT COMMITTEE Signed.....
+May ONPO Signed.
+L. MALONEY CHAIR of AUDIT COMMITTEE

+Signed.

 P. GARRIGAN CHIEF FIRE OFFICER

+Signed

-Signed I. CUMMINS DIRECTOR OF FINANCE
+I. CUMMINS DIRECTOR OF FINANCE & PROCUREMENT